VanZandtr/mtgbot/README.md

   5: Daily Percent Change (+/-)
   6: Weekly Price Change (+/-)
   7: Weekly Percent Change (+/-)

+  I currently have it set so that it will return any Daily Price Change > $.50 OR Weekly Price Change < 0.
+  Thus, I want to know if a card is starting to take attention or if a high priced card is declining

 ## Future Changes:

    * Indentation Fixes
    * Colors and Text Accents (Bold, Italics, etc)
+   * Hold and Compare prices over a certain time period (>week)